vihmu/yin/README.md

 # yin (音)

-Small terminal music player written in plain BASH.
+Small terminal music player written in C++17.
 It uses [mpv](https://mpv.io/) for playback.

 Work in progress!